flowtsohg/glsl-minifier/README.md

   Alive1();
 }
 ```
-* Replaces language keywords, functions, and vector fiels with #defines in cases where it will minify the source.
+* Replaces language keywords, functions, and vector sizzles with #defines in cases where it will minify the source.

 ```
 float;float;float;float;float;float;